emranxec/KeepLearning/README.md

 ----
 ### Q. difference between application.properties vs application.yml ? which one to use when?
+- .properties stores data in sequential format, whereas **.yml stores data in hierarchical format.**

+- .properties supports only key-value pairs (basically string values), whereas **.yml supports key-value pair, as well as map, list & scalar type values.**

+- .properties is specifically used by Java, whereas **.yml can be used by other languages (eg Java, Python, ROR, etc).**

+- When managing multiple configuration profiles, then:
+.properties requires you to create .properties file per every profile, **whereas in .yml you can create a section for each specific profile inside a single .yml file.**

+- **In Spring projects, @PropertySource annotation can only be used with .properties.**
 ----
 ### Q. is singleton is lazy or eager loading?